China in the Korean War: Signing of armistice agreement (May 13 – July 27, 1953)

 The fighting that followed the collapse of the armistice negotiation were some of the worst of 1952.
 The Battle of White Horse had crippled four regiments from the PVA 38th Corps, while Operation Showdown resulted in 11,500 Chinese casualties.
 Despite the heavy losses, the Chinese managed to exhaust the UN forces through two months of attrition warfare, and the United Nations Command soon renounced all major ground operations for the rest of the war.
 The front was stabilized once again by November 1952.

 Despite the success on the ground, the PVA Air Force was unable to challenge the air supremacy of the US Air Force.
 By May 1953, the US Air Force was able to launch 22,639 sorties per month against North Korean targets, while the PVA Air Force could only respond with 1,164 sorties during the same time period.
-The situation was further worsen when the Soviet Union withdrew 40 percent of its aircraft in the spring of 1953.
+The situation was further worsened when the Soviet Union withdrew 40 percent of its aircraft in the spring of 1953.
 The North Korean Premier Kim Il Sung began to sue for peace under the constant UN bombardment, and the PVA could only counter by encouraging the North Koreans to continue night bombing missions with Po-2 biplanes.

 Dwight D. Eisenhower was elected as the President of the United States on November 4, 1952.
 After being elected, Eisenhower promised to end the Korean War with "deeds", not "words", while amphibious exercises were carried out around Korea.
 Although Eisenhower had no plans to end the war through military victory, the Chinese leadership interpreted those signs as an impending amphibious attack.
 As the result, the PLA 1st, 16th, 21st, 54th Infantry Corps, 33rd Infantry Division and 1st Tank Division were ordered into Korea on December 17, 1952.
 Those new reinforcements soon brought the total PVA strength to 1.35 million men by the summer of 1953.

-To the surprise of Chinese leadership, the expected UN attack did not occur, and the armistice negotiations was later resumed on April 26, 1953.
-In order to end the war on favorable terms to the Communist, the reinforced PVA struck 10 UN outposts in early May 1953, while two major offensives were carried out against South Korean forces on June 10 and July 13 respectively.
+To the surprise of Chinese leadership, the expected UN attack did not occur, and the armistice negotiations were later resumed on April 26, 1953.
+In order to end the war on favorable terms to the Communists, the reinforced PVA struck 10 UN outposts in early May 1953, while two major offensives were carried out against South Korean forces on June 10 and July 13 respectively.
 The resulting clashes soon produced 124,912 Chinese casualties against 60,360 UN losses from May to July.
 The armistice was signed at 10:12 on July 27, 1953, and the PVA ended the war with a total of 1.35 million men, including 19 infantry corps, 15 artillery divisions, 9 air force divisions, 10 railway engineer divisions and one Public Security division.
 The last Chinese formations left Korea on October 26, 1958.